thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/authority-of-the-believer.md

 God is the ultimate source of all authority (Romans 13:1) and He delegates this authority through Christ, to His people.
-When Jesus ministered on earth, people marveled at His authority. *"He taught them as one who had authority, not as their teachers of the law"* ([Mat 7:29](https://www.biblegateway.com/passage/?search=Mat%207%3A29&version=NKJV)).
+When Jesus ministered on earth, people marvelled at His authority. *"He taught them as one who had authority, not as their teachers of the law"* ([Mat 7:29](https://www.biblegateway.com/passage/?search=Mat%207%3A29&version=NKJV)).
 This authority wasn't just about teaching - it included power over sickness, sin, nature and demons.